gomorizsolt/angular-football-web-application/README.md

 This side-project is developed to gain valuable insights into Angular.

-## API
+## API & Throttling

-The application primarily communicates with the https://api.football-data.org/v2 endpoint and its resources.
+The application primarily communicates with the https://api.football-data.org/v2 endpoint Refer to [their docs](https://www.football-data.org/documentation/api) for more information on the available resources and throttling.

 ## Deployment